Carrying A Handgun Outside New York

 By using any information on this website, you acknowledge that you have read and agree to our Legal Disclaimer.

 What other states honor a New York State Pistol License?

 In short, not many.
 Since New York does not honor any other state’s pistol license, no states have formal reciprocity agreements with New York.

 A handful of states have laws that honor a permit issued by any other state, so these states will honor the New York permit.
-These states are Alaska, Arizona, Idaho, Indiana, Iowa1, Kentucky, Michigan, Missouri, Montana, Oklahoma, South Dakota, Tennessee, Texas, Utah, Wisconsin2 and Vermont
+These states are Alaska, Arizona, Idaho, Indiana, Iowa, Kansas, Kentucky, Michigan, Missouri, Montana, Oklahoma, South Dakota, Tennessee, Texas, Utah, Wisconsin, and Vermont

 How can I legally carry a handgun in states that do not honor a New York Pistol License?

 Simply obtain non-resident pistol licenses from other states.
 That doesn’t mean that you need to apply for 35 other permits.
 Most states with reciprocity agreements honor each other’s non-resident permits, as well as their resident permits.
 That means that if you get a Pennsylvania License to Carry Firearms as a non-resident, you may legally carry in the states that honor Pennsylvania’s non-resident permit, even if they don’t honor New York’s resident permit.

 Ok, so which states should I get a non-resident permit from?

 This, of course, depends completely upon what states you intend to visit.
 Colorado, Florida, Michigan, New Hampshire, and South Carolina do not honor other state’s non-resident permits, so if you want to carry in these states, you need to get their non-resident permit.
 (Except Michigan, which actually honors your New York State resident permit.)

 Below are some suggestions for non-resident permits with wide-scale acceptance.
 To determine which permits you need for your particular travels, use this excellent interactive tool provided by USACarry.com.
 At the minimum, you should consider Utah.